Corey255A1/WunderVisionBlogHugo/content/posts/2024-01-06-Unreal_Cesium_Allure/index.md

 ![Unreal Cesium](allure_unreal.jpg)

-It didn't seem like I could easily get texture buildings into the world since I'm in a small town that no one has probably thought of texturing.
-So the buildings all blank.
+It didn't seem like I could easily get texture buildings into the world since this is a small town that no one has probably thought of texturing.
+So the buildings are all blank.

 I positioned the ship in the world and did a quick measurement on Bing Maps to ensure the ship dimensions were roughly correct and it looks good enough for this demonstration!